Brand Names: Alsuma, Imitrex, Imitrex Statdose, Imitrex Statdose Refill, SUMAtriptan Succinate Syringe, Sumavel DosePro, Zembrace SymTouch

 Sumatriptan is a headache medicine that narrows blood vessels around the brain.
 Sumatriptan also reduces substances in the body that can trigger headache pain, nausea, sensitivity to light and sound, and other migraine symptoms.

-Sumatriptan is used to treat migraine headaches and cluster headaches.
-Sumatriptan will only treat a headache that has already begun.
-It will not prevent headaches or reduce the number of attacks.
+Sumatriptan is used to treat migraines and cluster headaches in adults.
+Sumatriptan will only treat a headache.
+This medicine will not prevent headaches or reduce the number of attacks.

-Sumatriptan should not be used to treat a common tension headache, a headache that causes loss of movement on one side of your body, or any headache that seems to be different from your usual migraine headaches.
-Use this medication only if your condition has been confirmed by a doctor as migraine headaches.
+Sumatriptan should not be used to treat a common tension headache, or a headache that causes loss of movement on one side of your body.
+Use this medicine only if your condition has been confirmed by a doctor as migraine headaches.

 Sumatriptan may also be used for purposes not listed in this medication guide.

-What are the possible side effects of sumatriptan injection (Imitrex Injection)?
+What are the possible side effects of sumatriptan injection?